NEW: Five people detained in connection with deadly crash, police say

 “It was close to the Zhongnanhai party headquarters and, in terms of timing, it’s on the eve of the plenary session of the Chinese Communist Party so they don’t want these rumors and speculation,” he said.

 Earlier this month, Chinese police said they had arrested 139 people in Xinjiang for spreading religious extremism online.
 The arrests came in the wake of riots that left 35 people dead.

 While a number of Chinese media outlets reported Monday’s incident, their accounts stuck to the bare-bones details published by the official Xinhua news agency.

 No footage was shown on CCTV, China’s state broadcaster, and the images that appeared immediately after the incident on Weibo, China’s version of Twitter, showing black smoke and a vehicle engulfed in flames, were largely deleted.
 Searches combining the words Tiananmen, terrorism and car crash were also blocked.

 CNN broadcasts about the incident were blacked out inside China.

 Lam said Chinese media outlets had likely received an official order to stick to Xinhua’s version of events.

+Authorities moved quickly to tackle the blaze and clear up the scene on Monday.
 On Tuesday, the square was back to normal.